Acharya Devvrat

 Acharya Devvrat (born 18 January 1959) is an Indian politician and former educator serving as the 19th Governor of Gujarat.
-He also as the acting Governor of Maharashtra.
+He also served as the Governor of Maharashtra from 2025 to 2026.
 He is an Arya Samaj pracharak and served previously as the principal of a Gurukul in Kurukshetra, Haryana.
-Being the Governor of Gujarat and Maharashtra, he is also the Chancellor of state universities of Gujarat and Maharashtra.
+Being the Governor of Gujarat, he is also the Chancellor of state universities of Gujarat.

 Personal life

 Devvrat was born in Samalkha, then in East Punjab, now in Haryana.
 He is married to Darsana Devi.

-Governorship
+Governorships (2015 -Incumbent)

+The Governor of Himachal Pradesh, Acharya Devvrat, met Prime Minister Narendra Modi on 22 August 2015.

+The Governor of Himachal Pradesh, Acharya Devvrat, called on Vice President M. Hamid Ansari on 24 August 2015.

+The Governor of Himachal Pradesh, Acharya Devvrat, met Prime Minister Narendra Modi on 11 December 2015.

+The Governor of Himachal Pradesh, Acharya Devvrat, calling on Home Minister Rajnath Singh on 29 July 2015.